Jeremy Renner Breaks Down in Tears in First TV Interview

-Jeremy Renner Breaks Down in Tears in First TV Interview: 'I Chose to Survive'
+Jeremy Renner Breaks Down in Tears in First TV Interview With Diane Sawyer: 'I Chose to Survive'

 Jeremy Renner Shares Update on Recovery While Walking on Assiste…